bilgehankalkan/showcase/README.md

     }
 }
 ```
- - After adding Jitpack repository, you can add **showcase** dependency to your app level build.gradle.
+ - After adding Jitpack repository, you can add **Showcase** dependency to your app level build.gradle.
 ```
 dependencies {
     implementation "com.trendyol.showcase:showcase:$showcase_version"
 }
 ```

-# usage
+# Usage
-You can easily use ShowcaseManager.Builder to create **showcase**.
+You can easily use ShowcaseManager.Builder to create **Showcase**.
 ```
 val showcaseManager = ShowcaseManager.Builder()
     .view(myView)